p2p-today/retrion-development/README.md

 method called `react()` which allows them to parse and respond to messages, reconfiguring themselves as needed.
 Some messages also have a `react_response()` method that allows you to parse a response to said message.

+On subnets that enable this feature, you can use the `get()` and `set()` methods to modify shared global data which each node stores a portion of.
+Do note that any keys you set will expire if your node leaves the network, and that this storage does not guarantee causal consistency, only eventual consistency.

 ### Comparison to SocketIO

 `Message.react()` is analagous to `io.Socket.on()`. `Message.react_response()` is analagous to `io.Socket.emit()`'s